Aetna Medicare Supplement Review (2026): Cost, Pros & Cons

 • Plan G: Nearly identical to Plan F in scope, this popular plan excludes only the Part B deductible.

-• Plan N: Instead of covering every cost in full, this plan requires modest copayments of up to $20 for doctor visits and up to $50 for emergency room visits while still paying the Part A deductible, skilled nursing facility coinsurance and foreign travel emergency expenses.
+• Plan N: Instead of covering every cost in full, this plan requires copayments of up to $20 for doctor visits and up to $50 for emergency room visits while still paying the Part A deductible, skilled nursing facility coinsurance and foreign travel emergency expenses.

-Where is Aetna Medicare Supplement Available?
+Where Is Aetna Medicare Supplement Available?

 Alabama